Militsiya (Ukraine): MVS during the Orange Revolution and later years

 On 1 December 2006, Verkhovna Rada dismissed Lutsenko and appointed Vasyl Tsushko of the Socialist Party as the new Minister.
 Like his predecessor, Tsushko was also a civil politician (and previously a vineyard manager), not connected to the militsiya before his appointment.
 Additionally, Tsushko was the first-ever MVS Minister not subordinated to the President.

 However, in 2007 Lutsenko returned to the post of minister and remained there until the elections which brought Viktor Yanukovich to power in 2010.
 After Yanukovich's election, Anatolii Mohyliov was appointed to the minister's position; he is a career militia officer and currently holds the rank of Colonel General of the militsiya.
 Vitaliy Zakharchenko succeeded him in November 2011.

 In May 2007, the ongoing political crisis in Ukraine lead to a jurisdiction dispute over the country's Internal Troops.
 Following minor political clashes involving the militsiya and presidential security forces, President Viktor Yuschenko issued a decree re-subordinating Internal Troops from the Ministry of Internal Affairs directly to the President.
 The MVS criticised both the decree and the subsequent troop movements.

 Both sides in the political crisis managed to avoid further clashes between law enforcers.
 Now the Internal Troops, as well as all militsiya units, returned to their routine tasks and re-established practical co-ordination.
 However, the legal dispute over Internal Troops remains unsolved.
 The Troops command declares its subordination to the President - according to the decree which is currently being appealed in court by the Cabinet of Ministers.

 On 10 October 2008 officers from the Security Service of Ukraine detained deputy platoon commander of the Kharkiv city division patrol and inspection service regiment of the Main Interior Affairs Ministry Directorate in Kharkiv region on suspicion of pushing narcotic drugs.

 According to head of the trade union of attested employees of law enforcement agencies Anatolii Onyschuk, sociologic research shows that 3.9% of the Ukrainian militiamen trust the state, while 67.7% distrusted the state.

 2015 disbandment

 Following reforms initiated by Ukrainian president Petro Poroshenko in the aftermath of the 2014 Ukrainian revolution, on 3 July 2015 the National Police of Ukraine started to replace militsiya.
 Officially the National Police replaced the militsiya on 7 November 2015.
-On that day the remaining militsiya officers where assigned as "temporarily acting" National Police officers.
+On that day the remaining militsiya officers were assigned as "temporarily acting" National Police officers.
 They were eligible for recruitment as National Police officers if they met the age criteria and went through training again and after "integrity" checks.